cven5999-ss25/capstone-project-whitneyknopp/data/README.md

 3. Date of data collection (single date, range, approximate date):

-    Data was collected for humanitarian crises and emergencies from 09/30/2013 to 12/31/2024.
+    Data was collected for WASH services during emergencies from 09/30/2013 to 12/31/2024.

 4. Geographic location of data collection: